MA in Speech-Language Pathology

 Students with a BA or BS in another field are required to complete 39 credit hours of graduate course work as well as a number of undergraduate pre-requisites that are required for national certification and state licensure.

-All of MA level courses are taught by graduate faculty who hold doctoral degrees.
+All MA-level courses are taught by graduate faculty who hold doctoral degrees.